MysticExile/Prototype-2/README.md

 Prototype 2 voor Gaming block

-This is a prototype containing collision, keyboard controls and spawning enemies
+This is a prototype containing music, please click on the page as soon as it starts loading otherwise it won't play sound.